D-Ribose Gummies

 • Record time-at-temperature as part of batch documentation

-• Monitor depositor throughput because slowdowns increase thermal exposure
+• Monitor depositor throughput—slowdowns increase thermal exposure

 Don’t Mask Instability—Measure It

 When a gummy starts darkening over time, it’s tempting to choose darker flavors and colors to “blend it in.”
-That can create bigger problems later because it hides early warning signs and makes investigations harder if one lot drifts faster than another.
+That can create bigger problems later—it hides early warning signs and makes investigations harder if one lot drifts faster than another.
+Better to measure change objectively and trend it over time.

 • Texture profiling (hardness/chew metrics over multiple timepoints)